Send the link below via email or IMCopy

 Solutions to the issues

-look at the treaties in your drive and highlight the key words in each article
+look at the treaties in your drive and write down the main differences.

 - Cede (give up) Soveriegnty to the Queen